H2xDev/GodotVMF/readme.md

 # GodotVMF
 **THIS PROJECT STILL IN ACTIVE DEVELOPMENT THERE MIGHT BE BUGS**

 An importer of VMF files into Godot.
 Useful instrument for people who used to work with Hammer and finds it most comfortable tool for level geometry creation.

+For now this importer supports only the [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/) VMF format.

 ![Example](assets/example.jpg)